Calculating Capital Gains When Downsizing Your Home in Retirement

 When you pass away, the cost basis in all your assets “steps up” to your date of death value!

 This is significant.

-In Rick and Lucy’s case, if the value of their home at their death was $1,200,000, and their children sell their home soon after their death, $1,200,000 is excluded from the sales price as far as capital gains taxes are concerned.
+In Bill and Linda’s case, if the value of their home at their deaths was $1,250,000, and their children sell their home soon after their deaths, $1,250,000 is excluded from the sales price as far as capital gains taxes are concerned.

 In other words, the kids would pay no capital gains taxes if they sold their house for that same amount.

-The lesson in this Strategy of the Week is to know your cost basis in all your assets (your home, your investments, your business, etc.)
+The lesson is to know your cost basis in all your assets (your home, your investments, your business, etc.)